MaximePirt/Ft_Transcendance/commit-logs-api.md

 	- Test docker-compose : Change databases into a persistant volumes.
 Each docker now need to RUN mkdir -p /db before expose to access volumes
 	- Databases totally working on a volume now, add fakes datas during db creation
 	- Can add friends (tested with curl command)

+Name of previous commit - commit cd96ef1e555494b933ae6a0897844f2ba015ee42

+Commit Number 15:

+Minor modification :
+	- modification inside removeFriend routes - userId is now in header
+	- add sqlite3 inside user_api dockerfile, it needs to be removed later because it's only for debug purpose
+	-

+Major modification:
+	- Remove friends tested and working (with curl)
+	- listFriends tested and working (with curl)